StreamElements/docs/docs/chatbot/commands/default/items.md

 ---
 id: items
+title: Using the !items Command to List Store Items
 sidebar_label: "!items"
-description: "Learn how to use the !items command in StreamElements to view redeemable rewards in the chat loyalty store."
+description: "Learn how viewers use the StreamElements !items command to see available redeemable rewards in the loyalty store directly in chat."
+tags:
+  - chatbot
+  - commands
+  - loyalty
+  - store
+  - points
 keywords:
 - StreamElements
 - chatbot